 Getting it Right

 Getting it Right are smaller, casual, and informative gatherings led by experts on the topic.
-These events offer an opportunity to learn about a variety of social, cultural, and economic perspectives through conversations about the ethical aspects of
+These events offer an opportunity to learn about a variety of social, cultural, and economic perspectives through conversations about the ethical aspects of issues of the day.

 The Ethics of Getting Clean Water